juandresrodca/FlipperKit/README.md

 ## Why this exists

 The Flipper stores everything as small text files on  its SD card (`.nfc`, `.sub`, `.rfid`, `.ir`, …).
 Over time that turns into an unsearchable pile.
 FlipperKit:

 - **Backs up** the SD card over the serial  CLI, skipping unchanged files.
 - **Parses** each artifact into a normalized  record (category, protocol, UID/key, frequency…).
 - **Indexes** records in SQLite, de-duplicated  by SHA-256.
-- **Reports** the collection as a clean HTML  page, Markdown table, or JSON.
+- **Reports** the collection as a clean HTML  page, Markdown table or JSON.

 ## Install